Requirements

 Full list of dependencies

-Before installing Xmipp, you need to ensure that your system meets certain requirements.
-Here are the necessary packages and dependencies:
+Before installing Xmipp, you need to ensure your system meets certain requirements.
+Below is a list of required packages and dependencies.

 Note

-Note: On CentOS-7 the gcc available by default is not compatible with Xmipp.
-You can enable newer gcc releases using:
+On CentOS 7, the default GCC version is not compatible with Xmipp.
+You can enable a newer GCC version using:

 yum install centos-release-scl